Tips for Cleaning Your AC System

 How to Clean Your Outside AC Unit

 Select a temperate day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
 That way, you can test your system once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment